- Home

 The WIC program provides nutritious food, personalized care, health screenings, breastfeeding support, and a lot more!
 All services are provided at no cost to qualifying Island County families.

-The WIC Program Provides
+The WIC Program Provides:

 - Health screening